|The "short-term" mission experiences

 If you honestly accept the mission experience as a permanent part of your life and objectively evaluate it through feedback, you will move back into American culture more smoothly.
 Deal with the problems of your short-term.
 Whether you move out again from your home culture as a missionary or serve God at home, you'll be much better prepared for whatever He has for you.

-Stanley E. Lindquist, founder of Link Care Foundation, has spent over 40 years counseling missionaries, and helping missions with personnel issues.
+Stanley E. Lindquist, founder of Link Care Foundation, has spent decades counseling missionaries, and helping mission organizations with personnel issues.